How to Locate and Delete Accounts Linked to Your Email Address

 Your email address connects more things than most people realize.

-It's what you use to sign in, reset passwords, confirm identity, and allow apps to connect.
+It is what you use to sign in, reset passwords, confirm your identity, and let apps connect to your data.
 When someone tries to piece together where your information shows up online, your email is usually the starting point.

-When people finally take the time to review what's connected to one email address, they often find:
+When people finally take the time to review what is connected to one email address, they often find:

-• Services they don't remember signing up for
+• Services they do not remember signing up for

 • Old tools still using weak or reused passwords